Moses Lake’s high-tech plant is collateral damage in U.S.-China trade war

 The first Chinese tariffs to hit REC went into effect in 2014, during the Obama administration.
 At the time, China was vying to be the dominant low-cost producer for solar panels, and REC, eager to sell to China, had expanded its Moses Lake workforce and invested a whopping $1.7 billion to add a more efficient manufacturing process.

 REC’s timing was terrible.
-Almost at the same time, Solar World, a U.S. trade authorities that China’s heavy government subsidies allowed its manufacturers to dump below-cost solar cells on the American market and throttle domestic U.S. producers.
+Almost at the same time, Solar World, a solar-cell manufacturer in Hillsboro, Oregon, complained to U.S. trade authorities that China’s heavy government subsidies allowed its manufacturers to dump below-cost solar cells on the American market and throttle domestic U.S. producers.

 In response, the Obama administration slapped tariffs on imports of Chinese solar cells.
 The Chinese, retaliated with a 57 percent tariff on American-made polysilicon, which left companies like REC reeling.